Warren County reports 11 new COVID cases

-Warren County Health Services reported 11 new COVID cases on Wednesday, five of which are from positive at-home results.
+Warren County Health Services reported 11 new COVID cases on Thursday, three of which are from positive at-home results.

-The seven-day rolling positivity rate has dropped to 4.1% from 4.6% as of Wednesday, according to Warren County Health Services.
+The seven-day rolling positivity rate has dropped even further from the last couple of reports, down to 3.7%.

-The county reported a total of seven COVID patients hospitalized, which is down one from Tuesday's report, five of who are vaccinated.
+The county reported a total of seven COVID patients hospitalized, five of which are vaccinated and one of those five are boosted.

-Since April 2020, there have been 120 people who have died from COVID in the county, with the most recent death reported on Tuesday, according to Warren County Health Services.
+Glens Falls Hospital reported 11 total cases with COVID in-house, with one patient in the ICU, unchanged since Wednesday’s report.

-Glens Falls Hospital reported 11 total cases with COVID in-house, with one patient in the ICU, according to Ray Agnew, spokesperson for the hospital.
+Health Services reported that the county has hit the 80% mark for residents with at least one vaccine dose as of Wednesday, with 88.9% of those reported to be 18 years of age and over with at least one dose.

 People are also reading…